Ormael13/CoCX/README.md

 Latest builds (e.g. an actual, playable version of the game) are generally available in the CoC-Alpha repo:
 https://github.com/herp-a-derp/CoC-Alpha
 Note that these are alpha-quality builds, and likely may have bugs and other fun easter-eggs.

+# Building with ant
+## Prerequisites
+- Java JRE installed
+- Ant installed
+- Environment variable FLEX_HOME set to the flex SDK path

+## Building
+To build run:

+`ant`

+If you want to skip the tests (not recommended):

+`ant release` or `ant debug`